fineanmol/plant-tree/README.md

-🌵 Updated on Thu, 29 May 2025 12:57:20 GMT
+🌴 Updated on Thu, 29 May 2025 16:00:08 GMT

-> "Code is like humor.
-When you have to explain it, it's bad."
+> "Truth can only be found in one place: the code."